qdrant/landing_page/qdrant-landing/content/articles/binary-quantization-openai.md

 - Results of an experiment that highlights improvements in search efficiency and accuracy
 - Implications of these findings for real-world applications
 - Best practices for leveraging Binary Quantization to enhance OpenAI embeddings

+If you're new to Binary Quantization, consider reading our article which walks you through the concept and [how to use it with Qdrant](https://qdrant.tech/articles/binary-quantization/)

 You can also try out these techniques as described in [Binary Quantization OpenAI](https://github.com/qdrant/examples/blob/openai-3/binary-quantization-openai/README.md), which includes Jupyter notebooks.